9+ Free Encryption Software Tools To Protect Your Data [Updated 2018]

 The program is easy to get used to when encrypting your own files and it uses one of the best compression formats.
 It’s also available in 87 languages and compatible with even the oldest of Windows versions, plus Linux.

-Like 7Zip, AxCrypt is a lightweight free encryption tool that integrates with Windows.
-You can use it mainly for protecting valuable files from the system.
+Just like 7-Zip, AxCrypt is a free and open source encryption tool for Windows which can be used mainly for protecting essential files from users’ system.

-The files can be encrypted for a specific period of time and can auto-decrypt later on, when that file reaches the destination.
-It’s a fast tool that enables you to select an entire folder or a group of files and encrypt them fast.
+The files can be encrypted for a specific period of time and can auto-decrypt later on when that file reaches the destination.

-As I mentioned at the beginning, its main purpose is to protect specific files and not entire hard drives, although it does offer protection against major cracking methods used by cyber criminals.
+As I said in the beginning, its main purpose is to protect specific files and not entire hard drives, although it does offer protection against major cracking methods used by cyber criminals.
 Plus, you can use it to encrypt your sensitive data before backing it up in the cloud or on external hard drives.
 AxCrypt can be downloaded here.

 If you’re looking for even more tools and programs that you can use to encrypt computer hard drives or your sensitive data, this list is a great resource to explore!

-Encryption for private files is not enough.
-To increase your overall protection, you need to make sure no one can eavesdrop on your communication over the web.
+Encrypting your files is not enough.
+To enhance protection, you need to make sure no one can eavesdrop on your communication over the Internet.

 So, how can I increase my online security without creating too many barriers that may slow down my access to information posted online?

-I have listed below a few simple tools you can use to access online content and stay safe from privacy breaches at the same time.
-Two birds, one stone.
+See below a few simple tools you can use to access online content and stay safe from data breaches at the same time.

-To make sure you always access secure web pages, you can use a browser extension like HTTPS Everywhere, which works on Mozilla Firefox, Opera and Google Chrome.
+To make sure you always access secure web pages that use encryption mechanisms, we recommend trying a browser extension like HTTPS Everywhere, which is compatible with Mozilla Firefox, Opera, and Google Chrome.

-Though some security analysts argue that even secure websites aren’t bulletproof, it’s much better than doing nothing.
-After all, these secure websites use some encryption and authentication standards that are meant to ensure the confidentiality of your online activities.
+While some security analysts argue that even secure websites aren’t bulletproof, it’s much better than doing nothing.
+After all, these secure websites have encryption and authentication standards that are meant to ensure the confidentiality of your online activities.

 When you use HTTPS Everywhere, your browser will go through an authentication process while connecting to a secure website.
 This process uses cryptography to verify that a secure connection is maintained.